MarkRivera/video-processing/README.md

   3. By separating video processing from the web servers, the servers can continue serving other requests even while processing video uploads, reducing service disruptions and enhancing scalability.

 ![image](https://github.com/MarkRivera/video-processing/assets/6520868/62677026-d995-4330-aa1f-81245fe2e3b2)

+# Docker
+This application is containerized using Docker.

 # Major Components
 There are 4+ major components to this application: